tunagencSU/DSA-210-Term-Project/README.md

 | Other (reviews, location) | 0.037 | 3.7% |
 | Location growth dynamics | 0.000 | 0.0% |

-One small note on the last row: `buyume_egimi` (growth slope) was eliminated by feature selection inside the Random Forest, but it's still being used as a post-processing scaling factor in `gelecek_tahmin()`.
-This was actually intentional — the architecture lets the Random Forest handle *relative* demand (seasonal patterns) while the multiplication step handles *location scale* (growth).
-Keeping those two roles separate is part of why dropping the low-importance features didn't hurt overall performance.
+About that last row: `buyume_egimi` (the growth slope) got dropped by feature selection inside the Random Forest, but I'm still using it as a multiplier in `gelecek_tahmin()` after the model runs.
+That was on purpose.
+The Random Forest handles *relative* demand (seasonal stuff) and the multiplication step handles *site size and growth*.
+Keeping those two roles separate is partly why dropping the low-importance features didn't hurt anything.

 ### Key insights

-A few patterns stand out from the results:
+A few things stood out:

-1. **Past-week patterns dominate.** A single feature — the historical average of ±1 surrounding weeks at the same location — explains 38% of the model's decisions.
-Hypothesis Test A already hinted at this: temperature explains a lot, but a location's own history explains even more.
+1. **Past-week patterns are by far the biggest signal.** Just one feature, the average of the ±1 surrounding weeks at the same site, explains 38% of the model's decisions on its own.
+Hypothesis Test A already pointed in this direction, but it was still surprising to see one feature dominate that much.

-2. **Weather signal is real but secondary.** 17% of importance, with `nem_sicaklik` (humidity × temp interaction) actually outperforming raw temperature.
-This is consistent with Hypothesis Test E (ΔR² = +0.37, p < 0.01).
+2. **Weather matters, but it's in second place.** 17% of importance, and the humidity × temperature interaction (`nem_sicaklik`) actually beat raw temperature.
+Consistent with Hypothesis Test E.

-3. **Region × precipitation is empirically pointless.** Hypothesis Test D rejected the interaction, and the model doesn't reach for region-based features either when given the choice.
-So that was engineering effort I saved.
+3. **Region × precipitation really is useless.** Test D said no, and the model also doesn't pick region-based features when it has the option.
+So that lined up nicely.

-4. **The seasonal hypothesis is the strongest claim.** Test C showed summer medians 5–30× other seasons in 16/16 sites, and the top three features in the final model are all seasonal pattern features.
-The chain hypothesis testing → feature design → model performance is internally consistent here, which was satisfying to see.
+4. **The seasonal hypothesis turned out to be the strongest claim.** Test C showed that summer medians are 5 to 30 times the other seasons in all 16 sites.
+And then the top three features in the final model are all seasonal pattern features.
+The whole chain from hypothesis testing to feature design to model results is internally consistent, which honestly felt good to see.

-5. **Forecasts for 2026 look plausible.** Some examples: Perşembe Yaylası in mid-August during a holiday gives 100,521 visitors (vs. annual avg 22,380, growth multiplier 1.26×); Horma Kanyonu in January at -2°C gives 1,332 visitors; Abant Gölü in November gives 55,772 visitors.
-The model produces sensibly different magnitudes for sensibly different scenarios.
+5. **2026 forecasts look reasonable.** A few examples: Perşembe Yaylası in mid-August during a holiday gives 100,521 visitors (vs. yearly average 22,380, growth multiplier 1.26×).
+Horma Kanyonu in January at -2°C gives 1,332 visitors.
+Abant Gölü in November gives 55,772.
+The numbers look sensible for sensibly different conditions.

 ### Overall model health: 72 / 100

-I ran an end-of-pipeline health check on 9 strict criteria:
+I ran a final health check with 9 criteria:

 | Criterion | Status | Score |
 |---|---|---|